How to Perform Software Product Testing – Detailed Process and Methods with Examples

 #4) Fear of failure: Software products are usually innovative.
 So, their success is not always a given.
 This is the reason companies can’t go all out in terms of budget, technologies, infrastructure, etc. They often have to hold back to gain a certain amount of immunity from failure or to even breakeven.

-#5) Lack of actionable feedback: Since there are no stakeholders or business users or clients, so to say, it is difficult to understand what the end user may or may not like.
+#5) Lack of actionable feedback: Since there are no stakeholders, business users, or clients, so to say, it is difficult to understand what the end user may or may not like.
 Companies are constantly playing a guessing game and often have difficulty in bridging the gap between what they want for the software and what the customer wants.

 These challenges affect all areas of product development, marketing, and sustenance- And they inherently impact product testing too.